Relevance Generative Answering (RGA) model card

 -

-Language limitations: The RGA model provides generated answers only in English.
+Language limitations: The RGA model provides generated answers in multiple languages, including English.

 -